exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/introduction.md

 ui = (uint)s;
 ```

-In the above example, if the value lay instead outside the range of the assignee then an overflow would occur.
-See (TODO cross-ref-tba).

-The multiplicity of integer types reflects machine architectures, in the size of registers, the size of CPU instruction arguments and the treatment of sign within the CPU.
-A value of type `long` uses 64 bits whereas a value of type `sbyte` uses 8 bits.
-In some cases there will be implications on CPU performance, memory usage and even disk usage (where smaller integer sizes will improve operations).
-Selection of integer `type` can also be a rough and ready wsy of communicating information to other developers about the expected range of values.
-The `int` type is widely used as the default type where nothing special has been identified about the particular usage.
-The `long` or `ulong` is widely used as a simple identifier.

-The types discussed so far are _primitive_ types.
-Each is paired with a `struct` alias which implements fields (such as `MinValue`) which are associated with the type.
-Some examples are: `sbyte` / `SByte`, `ushort` / `UInt16` and `long` / `Int64`.

 #### Bit conversion

 The `BitConverter` class provides a convenient way of converting integer types to and from arrays of bytes.